256Taras/fastify-typeorm-starter-kit/docs/env.md

 `ENABLE_COLORIZED_LOG` - Logs in the console with or without colors.
 Possible options are: 0 or 1.

-`ENABLE_CLOUD_LOGGING` - Enables cloud logging.
-Possible options are: 0 or 1.

 `ENABLE_DB_LOGGING` - Enables logging of database queries.
 Possible options are: 0 or 1.

 `ENABLE_SEEDS` - Enables seed data.
 Possible options are: 0 or 1.